kvoli/unibot/README.md

     - [ ] send new msg with diff if exists

 - [ ] Announce reminder before events
-    - [ ] either user defined events or check the canvas calendera
+    - [ ] either user defined events or check the canvas calender